 Use our advanced clinical trial search to find NCI-supported cancer clinical trials that are now enrolling patients.
 The search can be narrowed by location of the trial, type of treatment, name of the drug, and other criteria.
 General information about clinical trials is also available.

 There is currently no standard therapy for patients with recurrent disease.
-These patients should be entered into an ongoing clinical trial.
+These patients should enroll in an ongoing clinical trial.

 Phase II chemotherapy studies by the Gynecologic Oncology Group have documented some antitumor activity for cisplatin, doxorubicin, and ifosfamide.[1,2] These studies have also documented differences in response leading to separate trials for patients with carcinosarcomas and leiomyosarcomas.
 In patients previously untreated with chemotherapy, ifosfamide had a 32.2% response rate in patients with carcinosarcomas,[2] a 33% response rate in patients with endometrial stromal cell sarcomas,[3] and a 17.2% partial response rate in patients with leiomyosarcomas.[4]
 Doxorubicin in combination with dacarbazine or cyclophosphamide is no more active than doxorubicin alone for recurrent disease.[5,6] Cisplatin has activity as first-line therapy and minimal activity as second-line therapy for patients with carcinosarcomas, but cisplatin is inactive as first- or second-line therapy for patients with leiomyosarcomas.[1,7] A regimen of gemcitabine plus docetaxel had a 53% response rate in patients with unresectable leiomyosarcomas and is undergoing further study.[8]

-For patients with carcinosarcomas who have localized recurrence in the pelvis confirmed by computed tomography, radiation therapy may be an effective method of palliative care.
-Phase I and II clinical trials are appropriate for patients who recur with distant metastasis and are unresponsive to first-line phase II trials.
+Radiation therapy may be an effective method of palliative care for patients with carcinosarcoma who have localized recurrence in the pelvis confirmed by computed tomography.
+Phase I and II clinical trials are appropriate for patients who have disease recurrence with distant metastasis and are unresponsive to first-line phase II trials.
 High-dose progesterone hormone therapy may be of some benefit to patients with low-grade stromal sarcoma.[11]

 Use our advanced clinical trial search to find NCI-supported cancer clinical trials that are now enrolling patients.
 The search can be narrowed by location of the trial, type of treatment, name of the drug, and other criteria.
 General information about clinical trials is also available.